bPlugins/video-player-block-free/readme.txt

 == What's New in PRO? ==

+= Advanced Player Engines & Blocks =

 - **React Video Player Engine:** Access a cutting-edge player with complete customization based on React and Media Chrome.

 - **Video.js Player Support:** Deliver industry-standard, high-compatibility media player layouts for professional websites.

 - **Vidstack Player Engine:** Experience a premium, state-of-the-art player layout optimized for high performance.

+= Pro Video Blocks =

+- **Video Gallery:** Showcase multiple videos in grid, masonry, carousel, and bento layouts with category filters and an integrated lightbox player.

+- **Video Playlist:** Pair a video player with a clickable episode queue featuring chapters, auto-advance, watched-state persistence, and Netflix/YouTube-style sequential viewing.

+- **Video Lightbox:** Add a click-to-play trigger (thumbnail, button, or play-icon overlay) that opens any supported video in a responsive modal, deferring heavy player assets until the visitor opts in.

+- **Video Reels:** Build a vertical, swipe-driven short-form video feed (TikTok / Instagram Reels / YouTube Shorts style) for any post, page, or template.

+- **Video Comparison:** Reveal a draggable before/after slider that synchronously plays two videos side-by-side in real time.

+- **Video Testimonial Card:** Create conversion-focused social-proof cards pairing a customer photo, attributed quote, star rating, and an inline-playable video clip.

+- **Video Transcript:** Display a synchronized, clickable transcript alongside any video so viewers can jump to any moment and search engines can index the spoken content.

+= Streaming, Sources & Styling =

 - **HLS (.m3u8) Streaming:** Support for professional HLS streaming to deliver high-quality video efficiently.